-Our long term impact will be protecting the wildlife from getting hurt in the first place with our wildlife bridges, saving and helping the animals that do get hurt and then releasing them back into the wild.
-We have a wildlife ambulance, we go where animals need us, and work with a government entity to rescue animals that are being held captive or that need rescue.
-This work has helped recover species that were endangered like the Squirrel monkeys.
+We aim to not only protect wildlife from getting hurt in the first place with our wildlife bridges, reforestation and education campaigns, but also to save and help the animals that do get hurt and then release them back into the wild.
+Our center is extremely effective at successfully releasing healthy animals back into the wild, with an average 55% release rate, high above the norm.
+This work has helped recover species that were endangered like the "Titi" Squirrel Monkeys.

 This project has provided additional documentation in a PDF file (projdoc.pdf).